-Like many other applications, the menu bar contains File and Window menus.
-As well as a list of LispWorks windows, the Window menu contains commands that apply to the current window and also contains menus that allow navigation between tools in the LispWorks IDE.
+Like many other applications, the menu bar contains File, Tools, Windows and Help menus and a LispWorks-specific menu named Works.
+The Works menu contains commands that apply to the current window and also contains menus that allow navigation between tools in the LispWorks environment.

 The File menu allows you to open a file in an Editor, or print a file, regardless of which window is active.
 When the Editor or Listener tool is active, the File menu contains other commands for miscellaneous operations on the file displayed.
-The Window menu lists all the active LispWorks windows you have running.
-You can access all the LispWorks IDE tools via the LispWorks toolbar or via the Window > Tools menu.
+The Tools menu gives you access to all of the LispWorks IDE tools.
+The Windows menu lists all the active LispWorks windows you have running.

-Note: If you wish to exit the Lisp image during this tutorial or at any other time, choose LispWorks > Quit LispWorks or press Command+Q.
+Note: If you wish to exit the Lisp image during this tutorial or at any other time, choose Works > Exit > LispWorks.